antonmi/espec/README.md

   end
 end
 ```
-The examples will be partioned into two queries.
+The examples will be partitioned into two queries.
 Examples in asynchronous query will be executed in parallel in different processes.

 Don't use `async: true` if you change the global state in your specs!